GFZ-Centre-for-Early-Warning/REM_RRVS/README.md

 3. run the extend_rem_db.sql script to extend the schema for the rrvs functionality **THE ORDER FOR THE FOLLOWING MATTERS!**
 4. populate the database with image and survey information (metadata.sql files as created with PERManEnt makalu.gfz-potsdam.de:/media/EWC/git/permanent.git)
-5. populate the database with assets (building footprints) by using fp2rem_db.py
+5. populate the database with assets (building footprints) by using fp2rem_db.py and importing the resulting sql file fp2rem.sql
 6. create users in the users schema of the database see e.g. Users.sql
 7. create tasks for the analysis, there is an R-script for doing so based on a stratification available as a shapefile (rrvsTask.R)